 The planning, protection, and optimization processes under ITIL are used to provide IT services.
-Theses processes are present in two service lifecycle phases - the service strategy and service design.
-While both of these phases have their own objectives and responsibilities, together they provide a coordinated approach to the high level planning, protection, and optimization of the architectures, systems, and components required to deliver IT services according to business need.
+These processes are present in two service lifecycle phases - the service strategy and IT service design.
+While both of these phases have their own objectives and responsibilities, together they provide a coordinated approach to the high-level planning, protection, and optimization of the architectures, systems, and components required to deliver IT services according to business need.

 But what role do these lifecycle phases play?

 The service strategy lifecycle phase focuses on developing and refining the high-level objectives, policies, and plans that document how the IT organization can/will provide value and support to the business and associated customers.

 The IT service design lifecycle phase focuses on transforming these objectives and plans into actual services by designing the architectures, technology, processes, and operational support capabilities that are required.

 The processes of planning, protection, and optimization (PPO) are highly interdependent, playing specific roles that contribute to the successful design of quality IT services and IT service management processes.
 Capacity management and Demand Management work closely to identify current and future business requirements to be able to design enough capacity to support these needs.

 • Demand management is responsible for predicting, identifying, and analyzing patterns of business activity and demand for IT services, which requires communication to be engaged through service level management with the relevant customers and business units.